Course: English NS III.

 Increasing language competencies and communication skills of students.

-Students will read scientific, yet general genre, articles, will participate in oral exercises and tasked based exercises, will write short paragraphs and.
-Students will expand their general vocabulary with slight emphases on scientific literature.
+Students will read scientific, yet general genre, articles, and then participate in oral exercises and task based exercises.
+Students will expand their general vocabulary with an emphasis on academic and scientific literature.

 Prerequisites